MaherUnlocker/custom-react-table-component/README.md

 ```

-@maherunlocker/custom-custom-react-table-component

- is compatible with React v16.8+ and works with ReactDOM and React Native.
+This package is compatible with React v16.8+ and works with ReactDOM.

-### How to use
 ### Storybook

 Run inside another terminal: